rosemulazada/weekly-nerd-blog/public/posts/weeklynerds/vasilisvangemert.md

-# Accessibility Tools: Vasilis van Gemert
+## Accessibility Tools: Vasilis van Gemert

-De allerbelangrijkste tool is dat je moet ontwerpen; vooral developers, want die willen gewoon developen.
-Er zijn veel dingen waar veel mensen niet over nadenken, waarover een developer heel goed kan nadenken.
-Er zijn dingen waarvan developers al snel kunnen zien dat iemand daar niet aan heeft gedacht.

-Alle websites moeten toegankelijk zijn van de wet.
-Het moet voldoen aan de WCAG: Web Content Accessibility Guide.

-Dit zijn dingen die developers zelf moeten doen.
+The most important tool is that you have to design; especially developers, because they just want to develop.
+There are many things that many people don't think about, that a developer can think about very carefully.
+There are things that developers can quickly see that someone hasn't thought of.

+All websites must be accessible by law.
+It must comply with the WCAG: Web Content Accessibility Guide.
+99% of websites contain invalid HTML, so almost all WebDevs do not understand semantics, but still call themselves developers.

+How do you really check whether a website is accessible?

+### These are things developers have to do themselves.

--   Ontwerpen
+-   To design
--   WCAG kennen en begrijpen
+- Know and understand WCAG
--   Overal doorheen tabben
--   Let op dat..
-    -   het in de goede volgorde tabt
-    -   je niet ergens vast komt te zitten
-    -   je ziet waar je tabt

-Screenreader(s) gebruiken: ze kunnen niet allemaal hetzelfde!
+- Tabbing through everything
+-   Be aware that..
+ - tab it in the right order
+ - you don't get stuck somewhere
+ - you see where you tab

+## Use of screen readers: they can't all do the same thing!
+There are different types of screen readers and not all of them do the same thing.
+Try to use several to get a good idea of ​​how accessible your website is;
--   VoiceOver (Twee versies of meer: Mac/iOS)
+- VoiceOver (Two versions or more: Mac/iOS)
 - Narrator
 - TalkBack
 - NVDA

-In- en uitzoomen (+200%, +500%)
+## Zoom in and out (+200%, +500%)

--   Reduce motion
--   Light/dark mode
+By zooming in and out to values ​​like 200-500%, you really get a good idea of ​​how good the site's scalability is.

+## Visual: what should I pay attention to?
+- **Reduce motion**: Always implement this option if your website contains a lot of movement!
+- **Light/dark mode**: This has now become a standard for the web.
--   High contrast
+- **High contrast**

-99% van de websites bevatten niet-valide HTML, dus bijna alle WebDevs begrijpen het niet en noemen zich developers.

 ## Tools

--   Headingsmap ipv Screenreader
--   WAVE.. but it’s very confusing..
+There's a handful of accessibility tools out there, but some of them operate on a score-only basis.
+This means that people check if they get a high number and if they do, they're satisfied.
+But this does not give you any insight into how accessible your website really is, and often time, people use these score-only websites just so they can meet the bare-minimum of the WCAG, if even that.

+### Valuable tools
+- Heading folder instead of Screen Reader
--   Axe DevTools
+- Ax DevTools
 - VisBug
--   Accessibility Insights
+-Accessibility Insights
 - ARC (not the browser, lol)

-Score only:
+### Score-only tools

--   Pagespeed insights
+- Page speed insights
 - Lighthouse

+## Reflection
+I've used tools like Lighthouse out of curiosity before, but I always felt like it was inaccurate, especially after the 'shitty website' exercise, where I got a really high score.
+It clicked for me then.
+It _is_ inaccurate.
+It _is_ score only.
+When Vasilis explained this it really put into perspective for me why so much of the web is inaccessible.
+People don't bother to learn and it is a shame.
+It was good to hear from someone as deeply learned about the importance of accessibility as Vasilis what is and what isn't a good way to evaluate the accessibility of your site.
+I've got some of these extensions downloaded, to have on hand when I'm next trying to develop something new.
+He also showed us how some of these work, which was really insightful.